Brett Gardiner: Shedden massacre

 At the beginning of April 2006, Kellestine accused one of the "no surrender crew", Jamie "Goldberg" Flanz, of being a police informer.
 As Flanz was Jewish and the rabidly anti-Semitic Kellestine hated him for that, the Bandidos national president Giovanni "Boxer" Muscedere did not take the allegation seriously, but to settle the matter, it was agreed that the "no surrender crew" would visit Kellestine's farm to discuss his claims.
 As part of the preparations for the massacre, Gardiner searched the grounds of Kellestine's farm for old shotgun shells that might turn up during a police search (Kellestine was under two lifetime weapons bans).
 Gardiner cleaned the guns from Kellestine's gun cache with a wire brush.

 On the night of 7 April 2006, Gardiner was ordered to stay in Kellestine's house, listening to the police scanners.
-Gardiner had no gun, but he had a phone right to him as he listened to the police scanners.
+Gardiner had no gun, but he had a phone right next to him as he listened to the police scanners.
 Edwards noted that Gardiner could have called the police anytime he wanted to stop the massacre and never did.
 During the massacre, Gardiner heard the shots and came outside, saying: "Did you fucking hear that?
 I should go check on Wayne".
-Mushey told him to go back inside the house and ordered Frank Mather to make certain that went back to the scanners.
+Mushey told him to go back inside the house and ordered Frank Mather to make certain that he went back to the scanners.
 Mushey barked at Gardiner: "Shut your fucking mouth!
 Go back in the house".
 Gardiner was present when the last of the "no-surrender crew", Jamie Flanz, was killed.
 Gardiner removed the children's toys from a Pontiac Grand Prix that belonged to Michael "Little Mikey" Trotta to make room for Flanz and watched as Flanz sat down in the car.
 Sandham shot Flanz who survived his wound and proved incapable of killing him, claiming his gun was jammed.
 Mushey took the gun from Sandham and proved that it was not jammed by shooting Flanz between the eyes.